shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 ![better-call.dev](../../../.gitbook/assets/fungible_bcd_operations.png)

-You can look at the token metadata in the tokens section.
+You can look at the metdata of the token in the tokens section.

 ![better-call.dev](../../../.gitbook/assets/fungible_bcd_tokens.png)